 In the early stages, canine urinary tract infection (called cystitis) can be difficult to spot because clinical symptoms aren't always recognizable.
 Even though these infections are painful, dogs often have a high pain threshold and will suffer in silence.

-Symptoms of Canine UTI
+Symptoms of a Canine UTI

 - Urinating in uncustomary places like inside the house